PrefectHQ/prefect/docs/tutorial/flows.md

     get_repo_info()
 ```

-Running this flow in your terminal will result in some interesting output:
+Running this flow from your terminal will result in some interesting output:

 <div class="terminal">
 ```bash